 The criteria are:

-- The applicant's serious professional commitment to her/his art form
+- The applicant's serious commitment to expanding her/his professional knowledge, development and art form

 - Overall excellence of the applicant's art work and/or promise of exceptional talent

 - Contribution of the proposed project to the artisan's professional/career development

 - The budget is reasonable and clearly presented

 How will the funding proposals be reviewed?

 A committee of diverse members from the Vermont arts community will review all proposals.
 The committee will include representation from Frog Hollow Artisan Members, the Frog Hollow Board, and community members who are unaffiliated with Frog Hollow.

 Anticipated Timeline for the Funding Cycle

 - Frog Hollow disseminates invitations and application materials for proposals.

 - Awards will be announced, and Awardees will be contacted and asked to sign a contract specifying the terms of the award.
 Upon signing the contract, the awardee will receive 75% of the award; the remaining 25% will be paid on receipt of the final report.